SophieH93/myCookbook/README.md

     ```
 2. Create a **Procfile**, in order to tell Heroku how to run the project.
 Procfile must start with a capital 'P':
     ```
-    echo web: python run.py > Procfile
+    echo web: python app.py > Procfile
     ```
-3. Push these to your repository.
+3. Push these to your Git repository.

-4. Create a new app on Heroku, assin a unique name and set your region (I used Europe)
+4. Create a new app on Heroku, assign a unique name and set your region (I used Europe)

-5. Fomr the dashboard, click **Deploy -> Deployment method -> GitHub**
+5. From the dashboard, click **Deploy -> Deployment method -> GitHub**
-    help them sign into git

-6. BE MORE EXPLICIT Link Heroku to your IDE by inputting the following into your command:
+6. To start the web process, put the following command into the terminal to scale dynos:
     ```
-    heroku login
+    heroku ps:scale web=1
-    git push heroku master
     ```

+7. Link Heroku to your IDE by inputting the following into your command:
+    ```
+    heroku login (will ask you to login) add your heroku url to git **git remote add heroku url.
+Url can be sound in **settings -> App Information -> Heroku git URL** git push -u heroku master
+    ```

-7. In the heroku dashboard for the application, click on **Settings -> Reveal Config Vars** and set the following config vars:
+8. In the heroku dashboard for the application, click on **Settings -> Reveal Config Vars** and set the following config vars:
     * IP: 0.0.0.0
     * PORT: 5000
+    * MONGO_URI: *link to your MongoDB database*
+    * SECRET_KEY: *your secret key*
+    * DEBUG: FALSE
+**Note-** your MONGO_URI and SECRET_KEY must match the ones you entered in .env.py file

-8. Click **Open App** to view the app.
+9. Click **Open App** to view the app.

 # Closing Notes